Platform: Linux (other platforms)

 - you should create this Frogans Player directory on the local drive of your system, and not on a networked drive; otherwise Frogans Player for Developers can be very slow at rendering Frogans slides.

-- due to a currently unresolved issue, in order for test Frogans addresses to work correctly, the path to the Frogans Player directory must contain ASCII characters only.
+- due to a currently unresolved issue related to the UCSR network 'FS', in order for test Frogans addresses to work correctly, the path to the Frogans Player directory must contain ASCII characters only.

 - Open the Frogans Player directory and execute Frogans Player for Developers.
 A small, movable yellow circle representing Frogans Player is displayed in the center of the screen.

 - Select "Open a Frogans site..." from the Frogans Player contextual menu and enter one of the following test Frogans addresses: test*helloworld or test*helloworld-live.
 The corresponding sample Frogans site appears, which you can move, resize, and navigate.
 You can also use the following Frogans addresses of public Frogans networks: frogans*HelloWorld or frogans*HelloWorld-Entry.

 - Use the Frogans site contextual menu to view the source of the current Frogans slide (i.e. page of the Frogans site), to reload the current Frogans slide, or to close the Frogans site.
 In order to display the Frogans site in the 640x480 resolution of the rendering canvas, disable the scaling factor (option for developers only in the Frogans site contextual menu).